What You need to Know Before Studying Abroad in Japan

-- Do you want to work after you finish your studies for continue on to higher education?
+- Do you want to work after you finish your studies or continue on to higher education?

 - What kind of support or activities can you expect from the school and outside of the classroom?

-Our student coordinator will take all these factors into consideration when choosing the best school for you.
+Our student coordinator will take all these factors into consideration when helping you choose the best school.

 How to apply to a school?

 While you can apply directly to the language school, many of them do not offer student support in any language besides Japanese.
-This can make the first few months challenging as you struggle to talk with the staff as you start learning Japanese.
+This can make the first few months challenging as you struggle to talk with the staff while just starting to learn the language.

-The GaijinPot Student Placement service takes care of all this by acting as a go between you and the school.
+The GaijinPot Student Placement service takes care of all this by acting as a go-between for you and the school.
 Our student coordinators are fluent in English and Japanese so we can quickly step in to help you through any challenges that you might have.

-The requirements for the student visa is set by the Japanese Immigration Bureau so the requirements and documents are the same for every school, so there is no difference between each school as to whether they can get you the visa or not.
+The requirements for the student visa is set by the Immigration Bureau of Japan.
+The requirements and documents are the same for every school, so there is no difference between each school as to whether they can get you the visa or not.

 If you have applied to several schools, you need to contact all of them and let them know as soon as possible.
 It should be possible to cancel applications and still get the visa through one school, but you’ll have to move fast!